Chandrayaan-4: Spacecraft

 The mission will be launched in two phases onboard two LVM3 rockets developed by ISRO.
 The spacecraft will include five modules packed into two composites, which will be launched separately, using two separate LVM 3 launch vehicles.

-The first launch is planned to carry the ascender module and descender module.
-The second launch would carry the transfer module, re-entry module, and propulsion module.

-The final spacecraft will be assembled into an integrated module by docking in Earth orbit before proceeding to the Moon.
-This will be done via Earth-orbit docking maneuvers.
+As an Individual LVM3 rocket has a payload capacity of only 8,000 kilograms, exceeding the combined fuel mass and size of the spacecraft.
+Hence the flight was optimised for a dual-launch strategy.
+The spacecraft elements include: